awsdocs/amazon-cloudfront-developer-guide/doc_source/programming-cloudwatch-metrics.md

 The value for `Namespace` is always `AWS/CloudFront`\.

 **Dimensions**
-Each CloudFront metrics has the following two dimensions:
+Each CloudFront metric has the following two dimensions:
 **`DistributionId`**
 The value for `DistributionId` is the ID of the CloudFront distribution for which you want to get metrics\.
 **`Region`**